null

 There are a few ways to treat your symptoms, depending on how severe they are.
 You could avoid allergens altogether, take over-the-counter medication, or immunotherapy.

-• Avoiding allergens: See what allergens trigger your reactions.
+• Avoiding Allergens: See what allergens trigger your reactions.
 Talking with your doctor is the most effective way to identify your allergies and avoid them in the future.

 • Medication: There are a bunch of over-the-counter medicines that will help prevent/stop an allergic reaction.
 They come in different forms, such as tablets, capsules, creams, liquids, eye drops, or nasal sprays.